 We first evolved a static BH in the upper branch ($\gamma = 4$, $\lambda = 0.01536$) in absence of perturbations of both scalar fields ($A_\phi = A_\xi = 0$).
 The outer boundary is placed at $R_\infty = 520 $, the final time is $T = 500 $, and the CFL factor was set to ${\rm CFL} = 0.025$.

 In Fig.~\ref{fig:TestStaticEvolutionConvergence} we show how the violation $CV_{\zeta}$ of the constraint~\eqref{eq:ConstrZeta} at $t = T$ scales with the resolution.
 As we can see the fourth-order scaling is not satisfied in all the radial domain.
 This can be due to the fact that $CV_{\zeta}$ assumes small values and is dominated by noise.
-However we can see that in the horizon region the constraint violation scales a fourth-order term, and for $3 \lesssim R \lesssim 6$ as a fifth order term.
-The first scaling behavior is consistent with the accuracy of the evolution algorithm, while the second might be due to the Kreiss-Oliger dissipation term, which is of order $5$ in $\Delta r$.
+However, as we can see from the insets, the constraint violation scales as a fourth-order term in $\Delta r$ in the horizon region, and as a fifth-order term in the region $3 \lesssim R \lesssim 6$.
+While the behavior near the horizon is consistent with the accuracy of the evolution algorithm, the fifth-order scaling might be due to the Kreiss-Oliger dissipation term, which is of order 5 in $\Delta r$.

 Moreover, we observe that the profile of the dilaton field remains constant in time, which is consistent with the fact that our starting configuration is a static solution to the field equations.

 In order to corroborate the reliability of the integration algorithm in the region in which the constraint violation is dominated by noise, we used a second-order accurate version of the code.
 In this way $CV_{\zeta}$ is typically larger, allowing us to check its scaling properties above the noise floor.
 The modifications introduced alter as little as possible the structure of the integration algorithm and they can be summarized as follows: \begin{itemize} \item We use the second-order Runge-Kutta method for the time integration; \item We use the second-order accurate finite differences method for the radial derivatives; we continue using the (second-order) upwind scheme for the first 2 grid points (instead of 1); \item We perform the integration of the constraint for $\alpha$ using only the trapezoidal rule; \item We perform the integration in the shooting procedure and in the initialization part with the second-order accurate Runge-Kutta method; \item We compute the numerical derivatives in the right-hand side of the constraints during the initialization part with second-order accuracy; however the resolution of the shooting procedure is still the double of the resolution in the evolution (half of the grid points are discarded after initialization); \item We use the third order Kreiss-Oliger dissipation term